 Theories aside – application wise, some people claim to prefer nail polish instead of duct tape, as nail varnish stays on much better and people only had to reapply every 3-5 days.

-Check out the brief video below.
+Check out slide show below.

 How to Get Rid of Verrucas with Nail Varnish